-Private housing work drops 7% but public housing and infrastructure output rises in second quarter
+Private housing work drops 7% but public housing and infrastructure outputs rise in second quarter

 Overall construction output recorded its first quarterly fall since 2004, according to the latest government data.

-However the figures, from the Department for Business Enterprise and Regulatory Reform, show the construction market being propped up by still growing public infrastructure works, public housing work and repair and maintenance.
+However the figures, from the Department for Business Enterprise and Regulatory Reform (BERR), show the construction market being propped up by still growing public infrastructure works, public housing work and repair and maintenance.

 The total construction output for the quarter, of £31.5bn, is 0.8% higher than the same period last year.

-DBERR normally releases information on construction employment at the same time as the quarterly business output figures, but said that it was conducting a review of this data “in order to provide consistent and coherent information on construction employment” and consequently would not be releasing the data.
+BERR normally releases information on construction employment at the same time as the quarterly business output figures, but said that it was conducting a review of this data “in order to provide consistent and coherent information on construction employment” and consequently would not be releasing the figures.

 Electrical and Mechanical Contractor